 There are several options for captioning video:

 - Third party service provider.
 UConn has contracted with 3PlayMedia for captioning services.
 This includes integrations with YouTube, Kaltura, Mediasite, and other platforms.
 To utilize 3PlayMedia for captioning services refer to http://www.3playmedia.com/uconn/.
-Technical questions regarding captioning may be directed to Academic IT at firstname.lastname@example.org.
+For further information regarding setting up an account with 3PlayMedia, visit IT Accessibility: Media and Multimedia.
+Questions regarding electronic and information technology may also be directed to email@example.com.

 Faculty / Teaching Professionals Responsibilities Regarding Student Accommodations